sdlylshl/LoLUpdater/README.md

 Files changed by LoLUpdater:
 ----------------------------

-msvcp120.dll is the 32bit clr version (From the VS 12 CTP) without any versioninfo
+msvcp120.dll is the 32bit DLL version (From the VS 14 Preview) without any versioninfo

 msvcr120.dll is the 32bit clr version (From the VS 12 CTP) without any version info